 Local Clinical Centres

 The study will be conducted at multiple hospitals (LCCs) within each region.
-At each LCC, a lead investigator will be responsible for trial activities but much of the work will be carried out by medical staff attending patients with COVID-19 within the hospital and by hospital research nurses, medical students and other staff with appropriate education, training, and experience.
+At each LCC, a lead investigator will be responsible for trial activities but much of the work will be carried out by medical staff attending patients with pneumonia within the hospital and by hospital research nurses, medical students and other staff with appropriate education, training, and experience.
 Where LCCs plan to recruit children the principal investigator will co-opt support from a local paediatrician and/or neonatologists to oversee the management of children and infants in the trial.

 Supply of study treatments